OPM/ResInsight-UserDocumentation/content/scripting/PythonRips.md

 Class for streaming properties to and from ResInsight

+#### chunkSize()
+The size of each chunk during value streaming.
+A good chunk size is 64KiB = 65536B.
+Meaning the ideal number of doubles would be 8192.
+However we need overhead space, so the default is 8160.
+This leaves 256B for overhead.

+* **Type**

+    int

 #### activeCellProperty(propertyType, propertyName, timeStep, porosityModel='MATRIX_MODEL')
 Get a cell property for all active cells.
 Sync, so returns a list